 - Type 3 departments treat minor injuries and illnesses and include walk-in centres or minor injury units.

 The most prominent measure of A&E performance in England is the four-hour standard.

 Most A&E departments across England and Wales have struggled to achieve the four-hour standard, as the NHS has experienced a sustained period of financial austerity and staffing pressures.

 The NHS has not met the four-hour standard at a national level in any year since 2013/14, and the standard has been missed in every month since July 2015 as of August 2020.

 There are a few key reasons why A&E patients are waiting longer:

 - Rising A&E attendances.
-Before the coronavirus pandemic, an increasing number of people were attending A&E. On average, in 2018-19, 67,991 people attended A&E each day in England; this is a 17% increase on the 2010-11 numbers.
+Before the coronavirus pandemic, an increasing number of people were attending A&E. On average in 2018-19, 67,991 people attended A&E each day in England; this was a 17% increase on the 2010-11 numbers.
 Get key A&E patient statistics.

 - Fewer hospital beds.
 ‘Exit block’ occurs when there is a delay in admitting patients to the ward from A&E due to a lack of beds.
 The problem of exit blocking leads to delays in diagnosis and treatment, which can in turn cause harm to patients.
 See the latest analysis on hospital bed numbers.

 - Age of patients.
 An ageing population is likely to also contribute to increased pressure on A&E, as three-quarters of 75-year olds have more than one long term condition, increasing to 82% of 85-year olds.
 Read the latest annual report from the NHS that breaks down A&E attendance.

 - Unnecessary A&E attendances.
 Another issue is that many people may attend A&E unnecessarily because they don’t know where to go for treatment, or can’t get an appointment with their GP.